GeunhwaJeong/haneul-new/crates/haneul-sdk/README.md

 anyhow = "1.0"
 ```

-The main building block for the Haneul Rust SDK is the `HaneulClientBuilder`, which provides a simple and straightforward way of connectiong to a Haneul network and having access to the different available APIs.
+The main building block for the Haneul Rust SDK is the `HaneulClientBuilder`, which provides a simple and straightforward way of connecting to a Haneul network and having access to the different available APIs.

 In the following example, the application connects to the Haneul `testnet` and `devnet` networks and prints out their respective RPC API versions.